redphx/better-xcloud/README.md

 4. **Can I use this with the Xbox Android app?**
 No, you can't.
 You'll have to modify the app.

-5. **Will you be able to enable the "Clarity Boost" feature on non-Edge browsers?**
+5. **Will it be able to enable the "Clarity Boost" feature on non-Edge browsers?**
 No. The "Clarity Boost" feature uses an exclusive API (`Video.msVideoProcessing`) that's only available on Edge browser for desktop at the moment.

+6. **Will it be able to request a lower FPS or increase the maximum bitrate (15Mbps) of the stream?**
+Sorry, no. The server decides all these settings.

 ## User-Agent
 Moved to [wiki](https://github.com/redphx/better-xcloud/wiki/User‐Agent).